 For saw cuts and control joints you can leave unfilled and run the epoxy lightly in an out of the joints, this will make them look like finished grout lines.
 This is done more often than not but if you want one solid surface then by all means you can fill them in with this product or our ready coat crack repair compound.

 Check our full line of Epoxy Flooring Products:

 Epoxy Concrete Crack Directions

 Repair area must be clean and dry, see Must Read tab.
 Mix no more than half the Part A and Part B liquids.
 Use a clear calibrated container to get accurate measurements.
 Mix thoroughly to ensure the two components are fully mixed together.
 Then slowly mix in the playground sand (make sure to buy the bagged sand to ensure there is no moisture present) to the mix until it gets to a grout type consistency.
 Typical mix is about 50lbs sand to 1 gallon of liquid product.
+You can mix in a little less or a little more to get a thicker or thinner consistency depending on your application.
+For example when filling in pitted areas you may want a looser mix to trowel or flat squeegee the material over the pitted floor area.
 Immediately apply to the area you want to fill in.
 Work time is about 20-30 minutes depending on temperature.

 Let dry overnight till rock hard and then epoxy paint right over it.